Skip to content

 Imagine the Upgrade

-Think back to your Expedition Safety Brief from Challenge 1.
-As a team, come up with two things you wish your safety brief could do that weren't possible in chat.
+Think back to your Federal Vendor Intelligence Tool from Challenge 1.
+As a team, come up with two things you wish your tool could do that were not possible in chat.
 Write them as user stories using the format you learned in Lesson 1.

 For example:

-Write your two stories in the notepad.
+Write your two stories in your notes app.
 Hold onto them.
-You'll use these as your first real tasks in Challenge 2.
+You will use these as your first real tasks in Challenge 2.

-Discuss: Which of the two would have the biggest impact on someone actually heading into the backcountry?
+Discuss: Which of the two would have the biggest impact on someone doing vendor due diligence?

 Key Insight

 Moving from chat to a real development environment is what turns a clever prototype into real software.
 Live data instead of made-up text.
-Multiple pages instead of one output.
+Real complexity instead of a single output.
 Persistent work you can build on over time.
-Team collaboration instead of one person prompting.
+Team collaboration with clear swim lanes instead of one person prompting.
 The prompting skills you learned in Lesson 1 are the same; what changes is what becomes possible.